Private Residential Tenancies

 - misled the Tribunal into giving an eviction order it should not have

 - misled the tenant into leaving the property.

-An example of a possible wrongful termination would be where the landlord serves notice to leave on the tenant on the ground that they intend to sell the property, but then doesn't sell the propery and instead lets it out to another tenant.
+An example of a possible wrongful termination would be where the landlord serves notice to leave on the tenant on the ground that they intend to sell the property, but then does not sell the property and instead lets it out to another tenant.

 If a wrongful termination order is issued, the landlord will be told to pay the tenant a payment of no more than six months' rent.
 The local council will also be told about the order being made and will take this into account when deciding if the landlord is a 'fit and proper' person registered to be a landlord.